-As the largest non-governmental supporter of social services in the region, the United Way of Toronto and York Region is dedicated to creating opportunities that people need to improve their lives and build a better future.
+As the largest non-governmental supporter of social services in the region, the United Way of Greater Toronto is dedicated to creating opportunities that people need to improve their lives and build a better future.
 The United Way’s work is fuelled by groundbreaking research and powerful partnerships, which allow them to identify gaps and responsibly mobilize volunteer and financial resources for the most direct impact: effecting positive and lasting change, right here where we all live, work and raise our families.

 ONTARIO MINISTRY OF EDUCATION

 The Ontario Ministry of Education’s Student Success /Learning to Eighteen strategy has made a significant impact on school-based mentoring programs in Ontario since 2008.
 Impacting thousands of children and youth, this partnership has provided the opportunity for these young people to access services often not readily available to them, resulting in improved educational outcomes and increased social and emotional well-being.
 Supporting the critical engagement of a caring adult into a child’s life within existing school-environment supports, has greatly contributed to overall student success.
 We are privileged to have the commitment of the government of Ontario in striving for better outcomes for children and youth, providing a strong foundation for school engagement and life-long adaptation